tylew/tylew/Chapman/Spring 2024/CPSC 542: DL & CV/ASSN-1/readme.md

 ## Methods
 ### Preprocessing
+- Data should be relatively normalized.
+For all tests this model has undergone, characters are isolated in a separate process prior to classification.
 - A dataset split is applied, allocating 75% of the images for training and 25% for validation.
 This approach is intended to gauge the model's  capability on unseen data.

 ### Model Architecture